ryantd42/NY-Legislative-Git/2023/S2727B-2023/bill.md

- be organized and operated exclusively for  the  purposes  set  forth  in paragraph  (a)  OF  THIS  SECTION, shall have, in addition to the powers otherwise conferred by law, the powers conferred  by  paragraph  (c)  OF THIS SECTION and shall be subject to all the restrictions [and], limita- tions  AND  OBLIGATIONS imposed by [paragraph] PARAGRAPHS (e) [and para- graph], (g) AND (I) OF THIS SECTION.
-In so far as  the  provisions  of this  section  are  inconsistent  with  the provisions of any other law,
+ be organized and operated exclusively for  the  purposes  set  forth  in paragraph  (a)  OF  THIS  SECTION, shall have, in addition to the powers otherwise conferred by law, the powers conferred  by  paragraph  (c)  OF
- S. 2727--A  4
+ S. 2727--B  4

- general or special, the provisions of this section shall be  controlling as to corporations incorporated or reincorporated hereunder.
+ THIS SECTION and shall be subject to all the restrictions [and], limita- tions  AND  OBLIGATIONS imposed by [paragraph] PARAGRAPHS (e) [and para- graph], (g) AND (I) OF THIS SECTION.
+In so far as  the  provisions  of this  section  are  inconsistent  with  the provisions of any other law, general or special, the provisions of this section shall be  controlling as to corporations incorporated or reincorporated hereunder.
   §  9.
-Subdivision  2  of  section 2 of the public authorities law, as
+Subdivisions 1 and 2 of section 2 of the public authorities law,
- amended by chapter 257 of the laws  of  2011,  is  amended  to  read  as
+ as added by chapter 766 of the laws of 2005 and subdivision 2 as amended by chapter 257 of the laws of 2011, are amended to read as follows:
- follows:
+  1. "state authority" shall mean (A) a public authority or public bene- fit corporation created by or existing under this chapter or  any  other law  of the state of New York, with one or more of its members appointed by the governor or who serve as members by virtue  of  holding  a  civil office of the state, other than an interstate or international authority or  public  benefit  corporation,  including subsidiaries of such public authority or public  benefit  corporation;  OR  (B)  CERTAIN  MEMBERSHIP CORPORATIONS  AS DEFINED IN PARAGRAPH (D) OF SUBDIVISION FIVE OF SECTION FIFTY-THREE-A OF THE STATE FINANCE LAW.
-  2. "local authority" shall mean (a) a public authority or public bene- fit  corporation  created by or existing under this chapter or any other law of the state of New York whose members do not hold a civil office of the state, are not appointed by the governor or  are  appointed  by  the governor specifically upon the recommendation of the local government or governments;  (b) a not-for-profit corporation, OTHER THAN A FIRE CORPO- RATION, STATEWIDE ASSOCIATION OF LOCAL GOVERNMENTS OR  LOCAL  OFFICIALS, OR  BUSINESS  IMPROVEMENT  DISTRICT,  affiliated  with, sponsored by, or created by a county, city, town  or  village  government;  (c)  a  local industrial developmental agency or authority or other local public bene- fit  corporation;  (d)  an affiliate of such local authority; [or] (e) a land bank corporation created pursuant to article sixteen  of  the  not- for-profit  corporation  law; OR (F) A NOT-FOR-PROFIT CORPORATION, OTHER THAN A FIRE CORPORATION OR STATEWIDE ASSOCIATION OF LOCAL GOVERNMENTS OR LOCAL OFFICIALS, OR BUSINESS IMPROVEMENT DISTRICT, THAT (I)  HAS  ISSUED OR  HAS THE AUTHORITY TO ISSUE TAX EXEMPT DEBT OR (II) PROVIDES STATE OR MUNICIPAL TAX EXEMPTIONS THROUGH ITS PARTICIPATION IN A  PROJECT  UNDER- TAKEN IN FURTHERANCE OF ITS PURPOSES.
+  2. "local authority" shall mean (a) a public authority or public bene- fit corporation created by or existing under this chapter or  any  other law of the state of New York whose members do not hold a civil office of the  state,  are  not  appointed by the governor or are appointed by the governor specifically upon the recommendation of the local government or governments; (b) a not-for-profit corporation, OTHER THAN A FIRE  CORPO- RATION, A PUBLIC GROUP SELF-INSURER REGULATED UNDER THE WORKERS' COMPEN- SATION  LAW,  STATEWIDE  ASSOCIATION OF LOCAL GOVERNMENTS OR LOCAL OFFI- CIALS, OR BUSINESS IMPROVEMENT DISTRICT, affiliated with, sponsored  by, or  created  by  a county, city, town or village government; (c) a local industrial developmental agency or authority or other local public bene- fit corporation; (d) an affiliate of such local authority;  [or]  (e)  a land  bank  corporation  created pursuant to article sixteen of the not- for-profit corporation law; OR (F) A NOT-FOR-PROFIT  CORPORATION,  OTHER THAN A FIRE CORPORATION, A PUBLIC GROUP SELF-INSURER REGULATED UNDER THE WORKERS'  COMPENSATION LAW OR STATEWIDE ASSOCIATION OF LOCAL GOVERNMENTS OR LOCAL OFFICIALS, OR  BUSINESS  IMPROVEMENT  DISTRICT,  THAT  (I)  HAS ISSUED  OR  HAS  THE AUTHORITY TO ISSUE TAX EXEMPT DEBT OR (II) PROVIDES STATE OR MUNICIPAL TAX EXEMPTIONS THROUGH ITS PARTICIPATION IN A PROJECT UNDERTAKEN IN FURTHERANCE OF ITS PURPOSES.
-  FOR  THE  PURPOSES  OF  PARAGRAPH (B) OF THE OPENING PARAGRAPH OF THIS SUBDIVISION, "AFFILIATED WITH, SPONSORED BY, OR  CREATED  BY  A  COUNTY, CITY, TOWN OR VILLAGE GOVERNMENT" SHALL ALSO INCLUDE, BUT NOT BE LIMITED TO,  ENTITIES:  (A) WHERE ONE OR MORE INDIVIDUALS WHO SERVE AS OFFICERS OR EMPLOYEES OF ANY COUNTY, CITY, TOWN, VILLAGE:  (I) SELECT  EITHER  A MAJORITY  OF  THE NOT-FOR-PROFIT CORPORATION'S BOARD OF DIRECTORS OR THE NOT-FOR-PROFIT CORPORATION'S CHIEF EXECUTIVE OFFICER; (II) CONSTITUTE  A MAJORITY  OF  THE  VOTING STRENGTH THAT SELECTS EITHER A MAJORITY OF THE NOT-FOR-PROFIT CORPORATION'S BOARD OF  DIRECTORS  OR  THE  CORPORATION'S CHIEF  EXECUTIVE  OFFICER; OR (III) SERVE AS: (1) A MAJORITY OF THE NOT- FOR-PROFIT CORPORATION'S BOARD OF DIRECTORS; OR (2) IN HIS OR HER  OFFI- CIAL CAPACITY, THE NOT-FOR-PROFIT CORPORATION'S CHIEF EXECUTIVE OFFICER;
- OR  (B) WHICH PAY STAFF OF A STATE OR LOCAL GOVERNMENT OR STATE OR LOCAL AUTHORITY TO PROVIDE ADMINISTRATIVE OR OPERATIONAL SUPPORT.
+  FOR THE PURPOSES OF PARAGRAPH (B) OF THE  OPENING  PARAGRAPH  OF  THIS SUBDIVISION,  "AFFILIATED  WITH,  SPONSORED  BY, OR CREATED BY A COUNTY, CITY, TOWN OR VILLAGE GOVERNMENT" SHALL ALSO INCLUDE, BUT NOT BE LIMITED TO, ENTITIES:  (A) WHERE ONE OR MORE INDIVIDUALS WHO SERVE  AS  OFFICERS OR  EMPLOYEES  OF  ANY COUNTY, CITY, TOWN, VILLAGE:  (I) SELECT EITHER A MAJORITY OF THE NOT-FOR-PROFIT CORPORATION'S BOARD OF DIRECTORS  OR  THE NOT-FOR-PROFIT  CORPORATION'S CHIEF EXECUTIVE OFFICER; (II) CONSTITUTE A MAJORITY OF THE VOTING STRENGTH THAT SELECTS EITHER A  MAJORITY  OF  THE NOT-FOR-PROFIT  CORPORATION'S  BOARD  OF  DIRECTORS OR THE CORPORATION'S CHIEF EXECUTIVE OFFICER; OR (III) SERVE AS: (1) A MAJORITY OF  THE  NOT- FOR-PROFIT  CORPORATION'S  BOARD  OF DIRECTORS; OR (2) IN THEIR OFFICIAL CAPACITY, THE NOT-FOR-PROFIT CORPORATION'S CHIEF EXECUTIVE  OFFICER;  OR (B)  WHICH  PAY  STAFF  OF A STATE OR LOCAL GOVERNMENT OR STATE OR LOCAL AUTHORITY TO PROVIDE ADMINISTRATIVE OR OPERATIONAL SUPPORT.
   § 10.
-The public authorities law is amended by adding  a  new  section 2829 to read as follows:
+Section 2829 of the public authorities law, as added by  section 1  of subpart B of part SS of chapter 58 of the laws of 2024, is amended to read as follows:
+ S. 2727--B  5

   § 2829.
-STATE AND LOCAL AUTHORITIES SUBJECT TO THE OPEN MEETINGS AND FREEDOM OF INFORMATION LAWS.
-ALL STATE AND LOCAL  AUTHORITIES,  AS  SUCH TERMS ARE DEFINED IN SECTION TWO OF THIS CHAPTER, AS WELL AS ALL SUBSID- IARIES AND AFFILIATES OF SUCH STATE AND LOCAL AUTHORITIES, AS SUCH TERMS ARE  DEFINED  IN  SECTION  TWO  OF THIS CHAPTER, SHALL BE SUBJECT TO THE PROVISIONS OF ARTICLES SIX AND SEVEN OF THE PUBLIC OFFICERS LAW RELATING TO THE FREEDOM OF INFORMATION AND OPEN MEETINGS LAWS  RESPECTIVELY.
-ALL STATE  AND LOCAL AUTHORITIES, AS WELL AS ALL SUBSIDIARIES AND AFFILIATES OF SUCH STATE AND LOCAL AUTHORITIES, SHALL, TO THE  EXTENT  PRACTICABLE, STREAM  ALL  OPEN  MEETINGS  AND PUBLIC HEARINGS ON ITS WEBSITE IN REAL- TIME, POST VIDEO RECORDINGS OF ALL OPEN MEETINGS AND PUBLIC HEARINGS  ON ITS  WEBSITE  WITHIN  FIVE  BUSINESS  DAYS OF THE MEETING OR HEARING AND MAINTAIN SUCH RECORDINGS FOR A PERIOD OF NOT LESS THAN FIVE YEARS.
+State and local authorities subject to the open  meetings  and freedom  of  information  laws.
+All state and local authorities, as such terms are defined in section two of this chapter, as well as all subsid- iaries AND AFFILIATES of such state and local authorities, as such terms are  defined  in  section  two  of this chapter, shall be subject to the provisions of articles six and seven of the public officers law relating to the freedom of information and open meetings laws  respectively.
+All state  and local authorities, as well as all subsidiaries AND AFFILIATES of such state and local authorities, shall, to the  extent  practicable, stream  all  open meetings and public hearings on their website in real- time, post video recordings of all open meetings and public hearings  on their  website  within  five business days of the meeting or hearing and maintain such recordings for a period of not less than five years.
   § 11.
-This act shall take effect on the thirtieth day after  it  shall have  become  a  law; provided, however, that the provisions of subpara- graph 2 of paragraph (d) and paragraph (i) of section 1411 of  the  not- for-profit corporation law, as amended by sections six and eight of this
+This act shall take effect on the thirtieth day after  it  shall have  become  a  law; provided, however, that the provisions of subpara- graph 2 of paragraph (d) and paragraph (i) of section 1411 of  the  not- for-profit corporation law, as amended by sections six and eight of this act  shall  not apply retroactively to contracts or agreements between a local development corporation and  a  municipal  corporation,  state  or local authority, or district entered into prior to the effective date of
- S. 2727--A  5

- act  shall  not apply retroactively to contracts or agreements between a local development corporation and  a  municipal  corporation,  state  or local authority, or district entered into prior to the effective date of